The Ultimate Guide to Qualitative Research - Part 1: The Basics

 Defining the research question

 The first step in case study research is defining a clear, focused research question.
 This question should guide the entire research process, from case selection to analysis.
-It's crucial to ensure that the research question is suitable for a case study approach.
+Ensure that the research question is suitable for a case study approach.
 Typically, such questions are exploratory or descriptive in nature and focus on understanding a phenomenon within its real-life context.

 Selecting and defining the case